Hans Aabech

 Hans Vilhelm Aabech (1 November 1948 – 8 January 2018) was a Danish football player.
 He played for a number of clubs, including Hvidovre IF, Kjøbenhavns Boldklub and Lyngby Boldklub in Denmark, Club Brugge and K.V.
 Oostende in Belgium, and Dutch clubs Twente Enschede and De Graafschap.
-He played three games for the Denmark national football team.

 He was twice top scorer in the Danish 1.
 Division, in 1973 and 1980.

+International career

+Aabech made his debut for Denmark in an October 1973 friendly match against Hungary and earned a total of 3 caps (no goals).
+His final international was in June 1974 against Sweden.

+Personal life

-He is the father of footballer Kim Aabech.
+He was the father of footballer Kim Aabech.